MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 The syntax for referencing Azure AD principals is outlined in the following table.

 If you reference a principal using only a User Principal Name (UPN), the query engine will attempt to resolve the tenant details from the UPN.
-If the resolution fails, you must provide the tenant information explicitly.
+If the resolution fails, provide the tenant information explicitly.

 | Type of Principal | Tenant Identifier | Syntax |
 |--|--|--|